jgmenu/jgmenu/docs/manual/jgmenu.1.md

 # DESCRIPTION

-Jgmenu is a small menu application for Linux/BSD, intended to be
+jgmenu is a small menu application for Linux/BSD, intended to be
 used with openbox and tint2.
 It has a number of helper-scripts and
 wrappers.
 See *JGMENU_RUN*(1) for further details.